tooooolazy/baseapp/baseApp/README.md

   - Copy (if needed) styles from baseTheme.scss from one of the demo UI projects.
   - override 'getViewDefinitions' in UI class and add menu structure. super() provides an example.
 In time the override will not be needed as data will be retrieved from a WS.

-- In Backend modue:
+- create a new Maven module (jar) - 'xxxx-common' to hold data types common to backend and UI. (pom modifications are required afterwards) in that module:
-  - create the following packages:
+  - create the following packages and classes/enum:
-    - xxxx.domain: create class DataRepository that extends DataBaseRepository
     - xxxx.ws.beans: create a copy of enum JobFailureCode (unless existing one in 'utils' module covers your needs) and a class 'OnlineResult' that extends OnlineBaseResult.
 Make sure you define generics.

+- In Backend module:
+  - create the following packages and classes:
+    - xxxx.domain: create class DataRepository that extends DataBaseRepository
     - xxxx.ws: create class WsDataHandler that extends WsBaseDataHandler.
 Also make sure to define generics

-need to revise
+need to revise the next

 To compile the entire project, run "mvn install" in the parent project.